MicrosoftDocs/power-platform/power-platform/well-architected/intelligent-application/monitoring.md

 - _Deflection rate:_ In the context of conversational AI, *deflection* is an indicator representing the percentage of requests that are completed in a self-service fashion that would otherwise be handled by live agents.
 In other words, it refers to the number of tasks a team no longer has to handle due to automation.
 Optimizing the copilot deflection rate is one of the top focus areas for organizations to achieve their business goals, from return on investment (ROI) and customer satisfaction (CSAT), to improvement of the copilot's overall performance.
 Copilot Studio provides an overview of your copilot's performance, including key indicators such as resolution rate, escalation rate, and CSAT.

 - _Engagement and outcomes_: Tracking conversation engagement and outcomes is key to measuring copilot performance metrics and identifying areas for improvement.
-Learn more in [Measure copilot engagement](/microsoft-copilot-studio/guidance/measuring-engagement) and [Measure copilot outcomes](/microsoft-copilot-studio/guidance/measuring-outcomes).
+Learn more in [Measuring copilot engagement](/microsoft-copilot-studio/guidance/measuring-engagement) and [Measuring copilot outcomes](/microsoft-copilot-studio/guidance/measuring-outcomes).

 ## Performance planning